POM: Prescription only medicine

 - Pregnancy or breast-feeding.

 Special care should be taken in women with signs and symptoms of active allergic conditions.
-Cases of hypersensitivity reactions have been reported, as early as with the first dose, during post-marketing surveillance (see section 4.8).
+Cases of hypersensitivity reactions (both generalised and local) have been reported with Orgalutran, as early as with the first dose, during post marketing surveillance.
+These events have included anaphylaxis (including anaphylactic shock), angioedema and urticaria.
+(See section 4.8).
+If a hypersensitivity reaction is suspected, Orgalutran should be discontinued and appropriate treatment administered.
 In the absence of clinical experience, Orgalutran treatment is not advised in women with severe allergic conditions.

-The packaging of this medicinal product contains natural rubber latex which may cause allergic reactions (see section 6.5).
+The needle cover contains dry natural rubber/latex which comes into contact with the needle and may cause allergic reactions (see section 6.5).

 Ovarian hyperstimulation syndrome (OHSS)